Gadolor

 “I can’t let you walk into that pit,” Andel had cried as they argued, “I couldn’t bear it if they caught you.”
 His voice was angry—this meant he knew she was right.

 “They won’t,” she said.
 “And what if you went, and they caught you?
 Could you bear leaving me out here?
 Andel, just say you can do it better than me, and you can go.
 But remember how I survived before you found me.”
-He had exhausted his arguments and just stared at her helplessly.
-“Please,” she said gently, “You’re always talking about the adventure of this journey.
-Let me do my part.”

-Then came the task of leaving town with the bulky canvas bundle.
-She hugged the thing to her belly, ignoring the smell of lard.
+Then came the task of leaving town with the bulky bundle.
+She hugged the thing to her belly, ignoring the smell of linseed oil.
 Making for a different gate than the one through which she’d entered, Entressa almost got lost in the town’s twisting streets.
 She made it out.
 Tall bushes surrounded her like protective friends.
 She found Huan browsing for food and Andel pacing back and forth.

 “Ah,” Andel cried, “Thank heaven you’re back.”